Hagel reassures Gulf allies U.S. committed to regional security

 U.S. officials said Hagel, who knows most of the region's leaders from his time in the U.S. Senate, was seen as the best person to deliver a message of reassurance about America's commitment to Gulf security.

-"This is a particular region where the relationship between the defense ministers with the secretary of defense has unique importance," another senior U.S. official said, noting the "uniquely insecure environment" and the large amount of defense trade with the United States.
+"This is a particular region where the relationship between the Defence ministers with the secretary of Defence has unique importance," another senior U.S. official said, noting the "uniquely insecure environment" and the large amount of Defence trade with the United States.

 Hagel told troops aboard the USS Ponce that Gulf allies should not misconstrue the U.S. military's strategic rebalance to Asia as "retreating from any part of the world".